Investment Home Loans Lending Guidelines For Investors

 - However, on investment loans, Conventional mortgage rates are about 0.50% higher than first home or second/vacation home mortgage rates

 Second Home Financing

-Fannie and Freddie has strict mortgage guidelines when it come to second home financing.
-Those who are interested in purchasing a second/vacation home that is nearby their primary owner occupied home need to meet certain requirements.
+Fannie and Freddie have strict mortgage guidelines when it comes to second home financing.
+Those who are interested in purchasing a second/vacation home that is nearby their primary owner-occupied home need to meet certain requirements.

-- Although it is only a second home or vacation home, the mortgage lender will consider it as an investment home due to the closeness from the primary residence.
+- Although it is only a second home or vacation home, lenders will consider it as an investment home due to the closeness from the primary residence

 Down Payment Requirement On Investment Property Loans